Until recently virtual reality was a fantasy. But today this immersive technology is profoundly penetrating our lives.

 VR allows workers to make mistakes safely.
 Taking into account that simulating potential difficult situations in real life can be costly for most companies, the advantages of virtual reality in education become evident.

 With continuous VR development, the healthcare industry will never be the same.
-This technology brings significant value to medicine by providing artificial environments where mistakes result in no negative consequences.
+Virtual reality technology brings significant value to medicine by providing artificial environments where mistakes result in no negative consequences.

 Virtual reality is especially valuable for training medical students.
-This technology enables future doctors to be present at a real operation and witness it from the surgeon’s point of view.
+VR enables future doctors to be present at a real operation and witness it from the surgeon’s point of view in virtual reality.

 Medical students can perform operations without putting patients at risk in the case of even hypothetically fatal errors.